Where you can fly (Points 3 to 9)

 The rule on minimum distances is different for people involved in what you’re doing.

 You can fly closer than 50m to people who are with you and who are involved in what you’re doing, such as friends, family or colleagues out flying with you.
-But always remember, you must never put anyone in danger.
+Remember, you must never put anyone in danger.

-The rule on minimum distances to people is different when flying small drones and model aircraft that are below 250g, or in C0 or C1 class.
+The rules on minimum distances to people are different for drones and model aircraft below 250g.

-If you’re flying a drone or model aircraft that’s lighter than 250g or is C0 class, you can fly closer to people than 50m and you can fly over them.
+If you’re flying a drone or model aircraft that’s below 250g, you can fly closer to people than 50m and you can fly over them.
+You still can’t fly over crowds.

-If you’re flying a drone or model aircraft that’s between 250g and 500g, or is C1 class, you can fly closer to people than 50m, but you must not intentionally fly over them.
+If you’re flying a drone or model aircraft that’s between 250g and 500g, you can fly closer to people than 50m if you get the A2 Certificate of Competency (A2 CofC).
+You still must not intentionally fly over people.

 Always keep a safe distance